microsoft/Semi-supervised-learning/README.md

 ### Prepare Datasets

-The detailed instructions for downloading and processing are shown in [Beginning example](./preprocess/).
+The detailed instructions for downloading and processing are shown in [Dataset Download](./preprocess/).
 Please follow it to download datasets before running or developing algorithms.

 <p align="right">(<a href="#top">back to top</a>)</p>